Find out about upcoming BA (Hons) Theatre Practice (including Theatre Sound) open days at Central.

 Each year Central hosts a number of interviews outside of the UK, with a team of tutors from Central traveling to meet applicants.
 The international interviews are designed to replicate the London-based interview experience in every aspect (other than a tour of our site!).
 See our Event Finder for listings of upcoming interview locations and dates.

 Gareth Fry (1996) is the Chair of the Association of South Designers and was the Sound Designer for the London 2012 Olympic Opening Ceremony.
-He has also been announced as the Sound Designer for J.K Rowling’s upcoming West End play, Harry Potter and the Cursed Child.
+He also won an Olivier Award in 2017 for Best Sound Design for J.K Rowling’s West End play, Harry Potter and the Cursed Child.

 Carolyn Downing (2002) won the 2014 Olivier Award for Best Sound Design for Chimerica.
 Other Sound Design credits include, The Motherf**ker with the Hat (The National Theatre), Teddy Ferrara (Donmar Warehouse) and King John (The Royal Shakespeare Company).